seobbro/TTA-depth-completion/README.md

 **News**
 ```
-2024.09.09: I got back to the school, and the full repository will be available by Sep 15th.
+2024.09.09: I got back to the school, and the full repository including bash script and data setup will be available by Sep 15th.
 ```
 **Table of Contents**
 [About ProxyTTA](#about-ProxyTTA)